 Itàlia: Invertir a Itàlia

-According to UNCTAD’s World Investment Report 2023, FDI inflows towards Italy gained pace in 2022 and stood at USD 19.9 billion, after recording negative flows in the last couple of years.
-Meanwhile, the stock of FDI totalled USD 448.5 billion, around 22.3% of the country’s GDP.
-Data from the Bank of Italy shows that the majority of FDI stock is held by the Netherlands (23.7%), Luxembourg (17.7%), France (17.6%), Germany (9.2%), the UK (7.6%), and Switzerland (6.1%).
+According to UNCTAD’s World Investment Report 2024, FDI inflows towards Italy slowed to USD 18.2 billion in 2023, from USD 32.1 billion one year earlier.
+At the end of the same period, the stock of inward FDI totalled USD 493.5 billion.
+Data from the Bank of Italy shows that the majority of FDI stock is held by France (22.4%), the U.S. (10.1%), Germany (9.5%), the Netherlands (6.6%), and the UK (6.4% - 2023 data, by ultimate investing country).
 In terms of sectors, manufacturing holds 29.1% of the total FDI stock, followed by professional, scientific and technical activities (15%), information and communication (10.9%), financial and insurance activities (9.8%), and wholesale and retail trade (8.8% - data OECD).
-According to the Europe Attractiveness Survey 2023 published by EY, the number of investment projects in Italy has more than doubled compared to the pre-COVID situation: in 2022, 243 FDI projects were announced, representing a 17% increase from one year earlier.
-As per the latest figures from OECD, in the first half of 2023 total investments in Italy stood at USD 10.8 billion, down from USD 18.6 billion in the same period the previous year.
+According to the Attractiveness Survey 2024 published by EY, the number of FDIs in Italy nearly doubled in 2023 compared to pre-pandemic levels, rising from just over 100 to more than 200 annually.
+In the same year, logistics regained investor interest, accounting for 16% of investment projects, up from 10% in 2022, a 46% increase in project numbers.
+Machinery, pharmaceutical, and apparel sectors also saw significant growth.
+As per the latest figures from OECD, in the first half of 2024 total investments in Italy stood at USD 7.6 billion, down from USD 17.7 billion in the same period the previous year.

 Among the reasons to invest in Italy, is the fact that the country has one of the biggest markets in the EU, it has a diversified economy and a skilled workforce, it is one of the main manufacturing countries in the world and has good infrastructures and a strategic position, at the crossroads between Europe, Northern Africa and the Middle East.
 The National Resilience and Recovery Plan (NRRP) of Italy, spanning from 2021 to 2026, leverages more than EUR 200 billion in EU funds.
 The plan aims to expedite the digital and green transitions while implementing comprehensive reforms to tackle longstanding impediments to growth in the Italian economy.
-Overall, foreign companies account for 18% of the Italian GDP and 14% of investments (data U.S. Department of State).
+Italy's Institute of Statistics reported that over 17,600 foreign multinationals are active in the country, employing nearly 1.7 million people.
+Although they accounted for just 0.4% of Italian companies, these firms employed 9.4% of the workforce, generated 20.3% of total sales, contributed 17.1% of added value, and accounted for 32.7% of R&D spending.
 Nevertheless, high procedural and tax costs slow administrative processes, labour costs, regional disparities, corruption and organised crime are still among the factors that hinder investments in the country.
 In order to foster Italy’s attractiveness, the government created “InvestItalia”, an agency dependent on the Prime Minister which coordinates Italy’s promotion activities to attract foreign direct investments.
 Finally, the country’s government amended the “Golden Power” law, which gives it authority to block foreign acquisitions of companies operating in strategic sectors (defence/national security, energy, transportation, telecommunications including 5G and cloud computing, critical infrastructure, sensitive technology, and nuclear and space technology).
-Italy ranks 41st out of 63 in the World Competitiveness Ranking.
-Furthermore, it ranks 26th among the 132 economies on the Global Innovation Index 2023 and 81st out of 184 countries on the 2023 Index of Economic Freedom.
+Overall, Italy ranks 42nd out of 63 economies in the World Competitiveness Ranking, 42nd among the 132 on the Global Innovation Index and 81st out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |